 So where does this leave today’s employer?

-Where does that mental health status of a member of staff become the responsibility of you as a business leader or manager?
+Where does the mental health status of a member of staff become the responsibility of you as a business leader or manager?

 Under the Health and Safety at Work Act, you have a legal responsibility to provide an appropriate work environment, and as such, to ensure that everything within your power is being done to recognise both the mental and physical needs of your workforce.